AbiGMe/AbiGMe/README.md

 - Backend technologies including **Node.js**, **Express.js**, and **GraphQL**.
 - Modern DevOps practices with **Git**, **CI/CD pipelines**, and cloud platforms like **AWS** and **GCP**.
 - Advanced testing tools like **Jest**, **Enzyme**, and **Cypress**.

-I'm always eager to tackle challenging projects, contribute to open-source, and collaborate with talented teams to push the boundaries of modern software development.

 ---